Pool hoist, wet rooms, adapted

 have to decline bookings from families who’s loved ones have such a

-The New beach wheelchair in use in October THE SEATRAC HAS NOW BEEN REMOVED
+The New beach wheelchair in use in October THE SEATRAC IS NOW IN PLACE UNTIL BEGINNING OF

 A PLACE IN THE SUN FOR